jess-bk/aws-bootcamp-cruddur-2023/journal/week10.md

 The script essentially performs a build operation for the SAM application by executing the sam build command.
 It validates the SAM template using the sam validate command and then builds the application using the specified options and arguments.
 The output of the script includes formatted output indicating the progress or completion of the build operation.

-# CLOUDFORMATION FOR MACINE USER TEMPLATE PART 7
+# CLOUDFORMATION FOR MACHINE USER TEMPLATE PART 7
 The CloudFormation template defines two resources: an IAM user (CruddurMachineUser) and an IAM policy (DynamoDBFullAccessPolicy).

 1. **CruddurMachineUser:** This resource creates an IAM user named "cruddur_machine_user".
 IAM users are identities that can be used to interact with AWS services and resources.
 This user can be used to authenticate and authorize access to various AWS services.